Is getting an MBA in a CFA Program Partner business school a good idea?

 - What could be the reasons to opt for such partner B-schools over other prestigious non-partner B-schools?

-We would advise strongly against choosing a university solely because it is a partner university with the CFA.
-This is absolutely not a 2-for-1 qualification - you're still getting an MBA, not a CFA.
-Being a partner simply means that the finance modules are slightly more compatible with the current CFA syllabus - it doesn't actually give you any credits nor extra qualifications.
+Don’t choose a university SOLELY because it is a partner university with the CFA Institute.
+This is absolutely not a 2-for-1 qualification – you’re still getting an MBA, not a CFA charter.
+Being a partner simply means that the finance modules are slightly more compatible with the current CFA syllabus – it doesn’t actually give you any credits nor extra qualifications.
 The main advantage of a partner school is that it would probably be easier to simultaneously pursue the CFA while at b-school (see the next question).

-Whether or not it's worth your time is something you have to figure out for yourself.
-The 300 Hours team is actually divided on this.
+Whether or not the MBA is worth your time is something you have to figure out for yourself.
+The 300 Hours team is divided on this.
 The MBA camp value the MBA for business & project management, as well as networking, whereas the others find it akin to trying to learn swimming in a classroom.
 Much better to just jump in.

-The full CFA is useful if you want to go into wealth management, asset management or investment related field.
-Level I is good to do if all you want is an overview and have less interest in the actual accreditation.
+The full CFA charter is useful if you want to go into wealth management, asset management or investment related field.
+CFA Level I is good to have if all you want is an overview and have less interest in the actual accreditation.

 Assuming the plan is to do both – what would the ideal order be?
 There has been contradictory advice and cases here.
 Many peers pursue MBA and take up CFA by their 2nd year, with the vision of completing it later with a job.
 On the other hand, some advise to clear the CFA levels while gaining the work experience, and then hammer it in with a niche MBA.